Get insider access

 Floats In Water

-The Sonos Era 100 has a solid and sturdy build.
+The Sonos Era 100 has a solid and sturdy build for surviving the everyday bustle of your household.
 It's mostly made of plastic.
 Even the grilles in front are made of plastic, unlike the metal grilles you find with the Sonos One SL.
 Since it's meant for indoor use, it isn't rated for dust and water resistance.
 That said, if you want to use it near your shower or sink, the manufacturer does say that it can withstand high humidity.

 Design